MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   - `[Street <String>]`: The street.
   - `[Type <String>]`: physicalAddressType

-APPOINTMENTS <IMicrosoftGraphBookingAppointment1\[]>: All the appointments of this business.
+APPOINTMENTS <IMicrosoftGraphBookingAppointment1[]>: All the appointments of this business.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
-  - `[AnonymousJoinWebUrl <String>]`: Url of meeting to join anonymously.
+  - `[AnonymousJoinWebUrl <String>]`: The URL of the meeting to join anonymously.
   - `[CustomerEmailAddress <String>]`: The SMTP address of the bookingCustomer who is booking the appointment.
   - `[CustomerId <String>]`: The ID of the bookingCustomer for this appointment.
 If no ID is specified when an appointment is created, then a new bookingCustomer object is created.
 Once set, you should consider the customerId immutable.
   - `[CustomerLocation <IMicrosoftGraphLocation1>]`: location